AKotov-dev/vpn-keygen/README.md

 # openvpn-keygen & wireguard-keygen
-Generators of combined client and server keys for OpenVPN and WireGuard
+Generators of combined client and server configurations for OpenVPN and WireGuard